 As propounded by IP Massey in his book – ‘Administrative Law’, Rule of Law is a dynamic concept and, like many other such concepts, is not capable of any exact definition.
-However, it does not mean that there is no convention on the basis of values which it represents.
-Rule of Law collates the rules which are based on the principles of freedom, equality, non-discrimination, fraternity, accountability and non-arbitrariness and is certain, regular and predictable.
+However, it does not mean that there is no convention on the basis of the values which it represents.
+Rule of Law collates the rules which are based on the principles of freedom, equality, non-discrimination, fraternity, accountability and non-arbitrariness and are certain, regular and predictable.
 “The concept shares the common English inheritance and apart from the statement of generalities, it embraces a body of specific detail.”
 It furnishes the foundation for a pragmatic system of governance.

 The editors of Prof. De-Smith explain: “that laws as enacted by Parliament be faithfully executed by officials; that orders of courts should be obeyed; that individuals wishing to enforce the law should have reasonable access to the courts; that no person should be condemned unheard, and that power should not be arbitrarily exercised.”
-The rule of law requires the government should be subject to law, rather than the law subject to the government.
+The rule of law under the Indian Constitution requires the government should be subject to law, rather than the law subject to the government.
 In fact, it could be marginalized as a modern name of Natural Law.

 Jurisprudentially, Romans called it ‘Jus Naturale’, mediaevalists called it the ‘Law of God’, Hobbes, Locke and Rousseau called it ‘Social Contract’ or ‘Natural Law’ and the modern jurists call it ‘Rule of Law’.
 The idea has been developed from the French phrase ‘la principle de legalite’, i.e. a Government based on the principles of law and not of men.